ONLYOFFICE/Kubernetes-DocSpace/README.md

 ### 7. Install ONLYOFFICE Docs

 NOTE: By default, an installation made specifically for Kubernetes is used.
 This is added as a [Helm Subchart](https://helm.sh/docs/chart_template_guide/subcharts_and_globals/).
 See more details about installing ONLYOFFICE Docs in Kubernetes via Helm [here](https://github.com/ONLYOFFICE/Kubernetes-Docs).
 Depending on the type of your DocSpace license, set the value in the `global.installationType` parameter.
-Possible values are `DEVELOPER` - Developer Edition, `ENTERPRISE` - Enterprise Edition or `COMMUNITY` - open-source Community version.
-By default - `COMMUNITY`.
+Possible values are `DEVELOPER` - Developer Edition or `ENTERPRISE` - Enterprise Edition.
+By default - `ENTERPRISE`.
 According to the specified value, Docs with the same solution type will be installed.

 if you plan to use the already installed Onlyoffice Docs and it is deployed in the same cluster as ONLYOFFICE DocSpace is planned to be deployed, then specify the name of the service in the `connections.documentServerHost` parameter and set `false` in the `docs.enabled` parameter.
 Also, specify the Namespace if the Docs is deployed in a different Namespace than ONLYOFFICE DocSpace is planned, for example, `documentserver.ds:8888`.